reclojure/reclojure-mobile/README.md

 ```
 (Note: you'll need to start Android emulator first.)

+### How to start the REPL

-If you're into emacs:
+If you're into emacs, the following command will start the REPL and
+connect you to it:

 <kbd>M-x cider-jack-in-cljs</kbd>

-and when prompted for the REPL type, enter `shadow` and when prompted
+When prompted for the REPL type, enter `shadow` and when prompted for
-for the app type enter `:app`.
+the app type enter `:app`.
+But really, the included `.dir-locals.el`
+should handle the prompting and answering for you.

-Any other editor:
+For any other editor:

 ```
 $ shadow-cljs watch app
 ```

+it'll start the build and the nREPL session on port 3333.

 ## Production build